dailykirt/ML_Enron_email_summary/README.md

 # Enron Email Text Summarization
 Capstone for Springboard 2019.
 ML techniques for summarizing emails using the Enron dataset.
-Currently a work in progress.
+A flow chart summarizing the production workflow can be found [here.](https://github.com/dailykirt/ML_Enron_email_summary/blob/master/images/Text%20Summarizing%20Flow%20Chart.jpg) Currently a work in progress.

 # Problem
 Email overload can be a difficult problem to manage for both work and personal email inboxes.
 With the average office worker receiving between 40 to 90 emails a day, it has become difficult to extract the most important information in an optimal amount of time.
 A system that can create concise and coherent summaries of all emails received within a timeframe can reclaim a large amount of time.